Covoex/RCP/README.md

-# Rsp
+# Rps
-Rock Scissors Paper game made with java.
+Rock-paper-scissors game made with java.

 ## Installation
 In the project directory, you can run the project by